geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 The exact level of functionality for each device depends on the availability of the relevant proprietary hardware-specific binaries.

-All configurations of Nexus 10 can be used, and on those devices all the peripherals are functional: graphics, audio, Wi-Fi, Bluetooth, sensors, cameras, hardware codecs, NFC, GPS.
+All configurations of Nexus 10 can be used.
+On those devices, graphics, audio, Wi-Fi, Bluetooth, camera, NFC, GPS and orientation sensors are functional.

 Nexus 4 cannot be used at the moment.